Showing posts with label Sunny Isles history. Show all posts

 By Jane Feehan

-The financing came to light during a Senate Rackets Committee hearing chaired by Attorney General Robert Kennedy.
-Union boss Jimmy Hoffa revealed during the hearing that his union loaned nearly $1.3 million to the Castaways in 1956.
+Financing of the motel came to light during a U.S. Senate Rackets Committee hearing chaired by Attorney General Robert Kennedy.
+According to news accounts, union boss Jimmy Hoffa revealed during the hearing that his union loaned nearly $1.3 million to the Castaways in 1956.
 The property, he said, was worth about $6 million.
-The boss also told the committee that his union brass frequented the motel and docked a yacht there.
-According to news accounts, it was the first knowledge of Teamster Union investment along South Florida’s Gold Coast.
+The boss, according to news sources at the time, also told the committee that his union brass frequented the motel and docked a yacht there.
+According to newspapers, it was the first knowledge of Teamster Union investment along South Florida’s Gold Coast.

 Joe Hart and company kept up the mortgage payments and the Wreck Bar became world famous.